OpenKnowledgeMaps/open-discovery/roadmap.md

 Our approach is to use knowledge maps for discovery.
 Knowledge maps provide an instant overview of a topic by showing the main areas at a glance with relevant papers and concepts attached to each area (see example map below).

 ![](images/2-example-map-heart-disease.png)
-Figure 1: Knowledge Map of "digital education", online at https://openknowledgemaps.org/map/c8fe7a11ca29a8b8580e5612fcebc42a
+Figure 2: Exemplary knowledge map of the area of “heart diseases”

 Based on this concept, we operate the largest visual search engine for research in the world.
 On our website https://openknowledgemaps.org, users can create knowledge maps of research topics in any discipline (see Figure 1 for an example).
 Users can select between two integrations: BASE, the Bielefeld Academic Search Engine, which provides an index of more than 150 million scientific outputs, and PubMed, the large bibliographic database in the natural sciences with a focus on biomedicine.
 In addition, we operate a service that makes it possible to create knowledge maps of research projects.
 VIPER, the Visual Project Explorer, enables users to systematically explore a project’s output, and to understand its reception in different areas.

 Our search services incorporate a wide variety of output types (21), including datasets and multimedia files, and many resources, especially from university repositories, that are not included in commercial search engines.
 In addition, we do not restrict language in searches, thus increasing the visibility of non-English content and making the service especially appealing to communities that communicate in a language other than English.
 We can already see that these efforts have paid off. **Open Knowledge Maps serves both users from the Global South and the Global North:** most of our page views are from users in Indonesia, followed by the US, India, Germany, Austria, the UK, China, Canada, and Australia.
 In fact, we are seeing some of the strongest growth in the Global South with countries like India (109,000 page views, a fivefold increase in 2018), South Africa (10.500 views and a threefold increase in 2018), or Nigeria (a fourfold increase to 10,000 page views in 2018).

 ![](images/2-overview-digital-education.png)
-Figure 1: Knowledge Map of "digital education", online at https://openknowledgemaps.org/map/c8fe7a11ca29a8b8580e5612fcebc42a
+Figure 3: Knowledge Map of "digital education", online at https://openknowledgemaps.org/map/c8fe7a11ca29a8b8580e5612fcebc42a

 Open Knowledge Maps supports a number of use cases, for which no comprehensive tools existed.
 These use cases include getting an overview of a topic at a glance and understanding the terminology related to that topic.
 Open Knowledge Maps also enables users to easily separate relevant from irrelevant papers with respect to their current information need by clustering papers into subtopics.
 Such cross-discipline overviews become more and more relevant, as the biggest problems of our time (including climate change, migration, globalisation) require an interdisciplinary approach.
 We also allow for direct access to OA papers within our interface, and offer annotation capabilities for these papers courtesy of Hypothesis.
 Thus, **we enable users to do a large part of their literature research within the same browser tab.**